ElysiaAvery/Car-Animation-CSS/README.md

 #### By Elysia Nason
 #### 1-25-2018

 A fun experiment with creating a car animation with only HTML and CSS.
+View [here](https://elysiaavery.github.io/Car-Animation-CSS/).

 <img src="car-in-css.PNG" alt="a screenshot of the app">